mmcgoey/CMPUT404-assignment-webserver/README.md

 Software Foundation; All Rights Reserved under the PSF license (GPL compatible) http://docs.python.org/2/library/socketserver.html

-I did not use any other source code in this assignment in this assignment
+I did not use any other source code in this assignment

 Collaboration:
 I discussed this assignment with Aaron Skiba.
 I confirm that we did not share any code related to the assignment and did not violate the collaboration policy